ankurrrsaxenaaa/fs-101-homework/daily/04-day/readme.md

-# Day 03
+# Day 04

 ## Awesome Bakery Application

-- Previous Code inside the Bakery Folder
+- Previous Code inside the Bakery Folder of Day 03
-- Refactored code inside the parent 03-day folder which is made a package
+- Refactored code inside the parent 04-day folder which is made a package

 #### **What was done wrong in the assignment code:**